JakuJ/mandelbrot-set-explorer/README.md

 OpenTK–based C# program that generates images of the Mandelbrot set.
 Zooming will take you as far as the floating point precision allows on your computer (1e-4.5 zoom level for single, 1e-13.5 for double precision).

-By default, the program uses an OpenGL fragment shader to render images.
-It's performant enough to allow for real-time panning and zooming, but uses single-precision FP numbers.
+The default fragment shader-based renderer allows for real-time panning and zooming, but uses single-precision FP numbers.
-The alternative renderer is CPU-based and uses double precision, but is orders of magnitude slower.
+At any time you can switch to a CPU-based renderer that uses double precision, but is ~2 orders of magnitude slower.

 ![](./Examples/titular.png?raw=true)